-Customers on our Standard and Enterprise pricing plans have access to Single Sign-On.
+Customers on our Platform Business and Enterprise pricing plans have access to Single Sign-On.
 If your account is on one of these plans, the Account Owner can access SSO settings by going to Configuration Account Settings Single Sign-On.

 With single sign-on, you get: